For this church:

 Click the numbers in the key plan for details of the items.

-On the south side of the chancel is the Babbington Monument, erected by Sir Anthony Babbington and completed by his son John in the 1530s as a burial vault for his family, although as far as is known no one was ever interred within the monument.
+On the south side of the chancel is the Babington Monument, erected by Sir Anthony Babington and completed by his son John in the 1530s as a burial vault for his family, although as far as is known no one was ever interred within the monument.
 The monument is adorned with shields bearing coats of arms of the Babbingtons and their connected families, carried by angels on the north face.

 To the east end of the monument is a carved panel, interpreted as the “Last Judgement” showing our Saviour sitting upon a rainbow surrounded by angels above sounding trumpets, with the dead rising from their graves beneath, the blessed on his right hand ascending the staircase to heaven and the sinners on his left falling into the depths of hell.